 A Virginia Democratic senator is adding to the pressure on Meta following revelations that its online Pixel tracking tool captures sensitive health information.

 See Also: LIVE Webinar | Stop, Drop (a Table) & Roll: An SQL Highlight Discussion

-A study last year by data privacy firm Lokker found that around 2,500 hospitals and healthcare provider websites use Facebook Pixel, Google and similar tracking tools (see: Online Tracking Tools Provoke Patient Privacy Concerns).
+A recent study by data privacy firm Lokker found that more than 2,500 U.S. hospitals and healthcare provider websites and patient portals use tracking tools.

 "It is critical that technology companies like Meta take seriously their role in protecting user health data.
 Without meaningful action, I fear that these continuing privacy violations and harmful uses of health data could become the new status quo in healthcare and public health," Warner said in his letter to Zuckerberg.